LoopKit/loopdocs/docs/version/development.md

     * an example of a mutable delivery is a bolus in progress or a temporary basal rate with a fixed duration that ends in the future
 * Trio has its own method for dealing with doses that are initiated but might later change
 * Both systems respond to reported reservoir values for pumps that allow a user to manually initiate insulin delivery on the pump, but the methods differ
+    * The interaction between reservoir level versus event history and the isMutable logic is probably what is causing the current Loop event history problem

 ## Older updates